ThakkarPurvi/GoogleAPI_YouTubeChannel_Python_Project_MoneyBox/readme.md

 ## **Project_Description**

 This is a simple Youtube API search project craeted by CFG students as a project.
-This programs uses your youtube channel name and displays their viewcount, vide count and subscribers on that channel.
+This program uses your youtube channel name and displays their viewcount, videocount and subscribers on that channel.

 **Minimum Viable Product**
  - The MVP of this project is to extract channel live data from the requested channel.
- - This programs uses your youtube channel name and displays their viewcount, vide count and subscribers on that channel.
+ - This program uses your youtube channel name and displays their viewcount, videocount and subscribers on that channel.

 **Extended Product**
-- Once you retrieve the data from that channel this program will automatically save the output in a new file.
+- Once you retrieve the data from that channel this program will automatically save the output in a new txt file.

 **Project Parts explained**